Providence is a fantastic holiday destination thanks to its unique collegial atmosphere and many engaging activities.

 Rich Italian marbles are the construction materials used here, and you will be flown into another world with the smooth, glazy finish on these pieces of stone.

 To further add to the aesthetic delight of this place, you will find unique wooden carvings dotting the site.

-It is famous for its fantastic granite work and fusion of the choicest styles of architecture.
+It's famous for its fantastic granite work and fusion of the choicest styles of architecture.

 The buildings were designed by a team of two architects with different sensibilities, and this place reflects that amply in its multiple structures.

 Satisfy Your Inner Foodie at the Culinary Arts Museum

 Packed with amazing things related to food, this place will fill you with unique culinary pleasures.